19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011]

-(7) For the purpose of subsection (2)(b), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), incurred qualifying expenditure or made payments in respect of such firms entitling him to a deduction under subsection (2), the deduction that may be allowed to him for those expenditure or payments in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (2)(b) for that year of assessment.
+(7) For the purpose of subsection (2)(b), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), incurred qualifying expenditure or made payments in respect of such firms entitling him to a deduction under subsection (2), the deduction that may be allowed to him for those expenditure or payments in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (2)(b) for that year of assessment.

 [22/2011]

+[Act 37 of 2014 wef 27/11/2014]

-(8) For the purpose of subsection (2)(b), where a partnership carrying on a trade or business has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), incurred qualifying expenditure or made payments entitling the partners of the partnership to a deduction under subsection (2), the aggregate of the deductions that may be allowed to all the partners of the partnership for the expenditure or payments in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (2)(b) for that year of assessment.
+(8) For the purpose of subsection (2)(b), where a partnership carrying on a trade or business has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), incurred qualifying expenditure or made payments entitling the partners of the partnership to a deduction under subsection (2), the aggregate of the deductions that may be allowed to all the partners of the partnership for the expenditure or payments in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (2)(b) for that year of assessment.

 [22/2011]

+[Act 37 of 2014 wef 27/11/2014]

 (9) Section 14D(4) and (5) shall apply in relation to the deduction for expenditure and payments for which a deduction is allowed under subsection (1) or (2) for research and development that is not related to the trade or business carried on by the person, as they apply in relation to the deduction for the expenditure and payments referred to in section 14D(1)(aa), (c) and (f), subject to the following modifications: